 Contributions.
 Participants may contribute up to 50 percent of their annual compensation, as defined in the Plan.
 Newly eligible employees are automatically enrolled in the Plan at a deferral rate of three percent of eligible compensation until the employee changes this election or opts out of the Plan.
 All employees who are eligible to participate under this Plan and who have attained the age of 50 before the close of the Plan year shall be eligible to make catch-up contributions.
-Participants may also make rollover contributions representing distributions from individual IRAs, SEPs, 403(b) and 457 plans or other employers' tax-qualified plans.
-The Company may make matching and/or profit sharing contributions in accordance with the provisions of the Plan.
+Participants may also make rollover contributions representing distributions from individual IRAs, SEPs, 403(b) and 457(b) plans or other employers' tax-qualified plans.
+The Company may make matching contributions in accordance with the provisions of the Plan.
 These Company contributions, if applicable, may vary by division or subsidiary and are invested pursuant to the participant's investment elections.
-The Company made matching contributions of \$9,949,040 for the year ended December 31, 2019.
+The Company made matching contributions of \$9,828,098 for the year ended December 31, 2020.
 Contributions are subject to certain Internal Revenue Service ("IRS") limitations.
 Participants may direct contributions in one percent increments in any of the various investment options.
-These options include professionally managed mutual funds, a company stock fund, collective trust funds, and a brokerage account which allows participants to buy, sell, or trade most publicly listed common stocks, corporate and government bonds or certificates of deposit.
+If no investment elections are made, the automatic contributions are invested in a qualified default investment account until changed by the participant.
+The investment options include professionally managed mutual funds, a company stock fund, collective trust funds, and a brokerage account which allows participants to buy, sell, or trade most publicly listed common stocks, corporate and government bonds or other investments.
 These options vary in their respective strategies, risks and goals.
 Participants may change their investment options daily.

 Participant Accounts.
 Each active participant's account is credited with the participant's contributions and allocations of (a) the Company's contributions (if applicable), and (b) investment earnings, as defined in the Plan.
-Plan administrative expenses were primarily paid from amounts funded into the unallocated revenue credit account.
+Plan administrative expenses are primarily paid from amounts funded into the unallocated revenue credit account.
 Certain expenses may be incurred by individual participants for special services relating to their accounts.
 These costs are charged directly to the individual participant's account.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Vesting and Forfeited Employer Contributions.
 Participants are immediately vested in their contributions plus actual earnings thereon.
 Vesting conditions for Company contributions may vary by division or subsidiary, but generally, Company matching contributions, plus earnings thereon, are subject to one-year cliff-vesting for employees who started on or after April 1, 2016.
 Employees hired prior to April 1, 2016 were immediately vested in Company contributions.
 Participants are also immediately 100 percent vested upon death or disability while employed by the Company, or at retirement.
-Any forfeited amounts are used to reduce administrative expenses or employer contributions.
-Accumulated forfeitures at December 31, 2019, and 2018, were \$420,321 and \$249,905, respectively.
-During the year ended December 31, 2019, the Plan utilized \$230,129 of forfeited nonvested accounts to reduce employer contributions and \$9,961 to pay administrative fees.
+Any forfeited amounts are used to reduce administrative expenses or Company contributions.
+Accumulated forfeitures at December 31, 2020, and 2019, were \$354,769 and \$420,321, respectively.
+During the year ended December 31, 2020, the Plan utilized \$194,025 of forfeited nonvested accounts to reduce Company contributions and \$54,250 to pay administrative fees.
+Subsequent to the year ended December 31, 2020, the Company utilized an additional \$379,045 of forfeited nonvested accounts to fund the true-up of the 2020 Company contribution.